 This is FMC Technologies, Inc.'s initial public offering.
 FMC Technologies is selling all of the shares.
-The U.S. underwriters are offering shares in the U.S. and Canada, and the international managers are offering shares outside the U.S. and Canada.
+The U.S. underwriters are offering 8,840,000 shares in the U.S. and Canada, and the international managers are offering 2,210,000 shares outside the U.S. and Canada.

-We expect the public offering price to be between \$ and \$ per share.
+We expect the public offering price to be between \$19.00 and \$21.00 per share.
 Currently, no public market exists for the shares.
-After pricing of the offering, we expect that the shares will trade on the New York Stock Exchange under the symbol "FTI."
-Investing in the common stock involves risks that are described in the "Risk Factors" section beginning on page 10 of this prospectus.
+The shares have been approved for listing on the New York Stock Exchange under the symbol "FTI."